 Customs investigates suspected economic offences that fall under its jurisdiction.
 Economic crime refers to crime that is committed in connection with legal business operations with the aim of obtaining financial gains.
 The main offence usually involves tax fraud or aggravated tax fraud.
 Customs also investigates offences involving forgeries as well as customs clearance, environmental and accounting offences.
 Customs also classifies the smuggling of products subject to excise tax (alcohol, snus and cigarettes) as economic crime when it is comparable with business and professional activity, and even when it is not disguised as business activity.

-In 2019, Customs investigated a total of 1 362 tax frauds, which is 68 less than a year earlier.
-The number of tax fraud offences of all types has increased.
-In total, 149 aggravated tax frauds were uncovered, which is 33 more than in the previous year.
+In 2020, Customs investigated a total of 917 tax fraud cases, which is 455 cases less than in 2019.
+The number of minor tax fraud cases decreased the most (39%).
+A total of 98 cases of aggravated tax fraud were detected, which is 51 cases less than last year.

 Customs collaborates with the Tax Administration and law enforcement authorities in other countries to combat the growing phenomenon of Intra-Community VAT fraud.